zarvis-ai/community/docs/how_it_works/namespace.rst

 Namespace
 =====================

-Zarvis build and deploy each commits to a new Namespace_ in hosted Kubernetes cluster.
+Zarvis builds and deploys each commits to a new Namespace_ in hosted Kubernetes cluster.
-Name of a Namespace is not static, so your Kubernetes manifests should not depends on hard-coded namespace name.
+Name of a Namespace is not static, so your Kubernetes manifests should not depend on hard-coded namespace name.

 Supported Kubernetes resource types
 ===================================

-Today, Zarvis supports following kubernetes resource types.
+Today, Zarvis supports following Kubernetes resource types.

 - Pod
 - Job
 - Deployment
 - ReplicaSet
 - Service ('ClusterIP' is supported)
-- Configmap
+- ConfigMap
 - Secret

 We're planning to support more resources types and custom resources, in the future.